oltodosel/interSubs/README.md

 interSubs
 =========

-Tk is abandoned in favor of Qt (because of transparency).
 v.
 2.0a - Changelog at the bottom.
+If Qt version doesn't work for you - use Tk https://github.com/oltodosel/interSubs/tree/master/Tk

 -------